+Initial speculations on S. Typhi plasmid diversity considered whether this reduced plasmid might be in the course of being replaced.
+It is thus interesting to see that, whilst lacking the mercury operons and several resistance determinants, this reduced IncHI plasmid type is extant in parts of south-East Africa and embedded in the highly successful 3.4.1.EA1 lineage.
+This indicates that selection for the larger resistance plasmid might not be as strong as initially assumed (cite) or might even be disadvantageous in specific settings given its larger size.

-Our isolates have shown that S. Typhi can carry AMR genes either on plasmids or Chromosomes, but not both.
-We investigated the known chromosomal insertion sites in the isolates with incHI1 plasmids (8, 41).
-We did not find any changes in this region in the non-H58 isolates but found the insertion of coding sequences and transposases in isolates of the H58 haplotype.
-This might suggest the beginning of chromosomal integration of the AMR genes previously on the plasmid, but this idea needs to be explored further as we are yet to observe isolates with acquired AMR genes both on plasmids and the chromosome.
+Our isolates show S. Typhi encoding AMR genes either on plasmids or chromosomes isolated from the same region, and we thus investigated the known chromosomal insertion sites in the isolates with IncHI1 plasmids for scars or IS elements (8, 41).
+We found the insertion of coding sequences and transposases in isolates of the 4.3.1 haplotype.
+This might suggest the beginning of chromosomal integration of AMR genes previously on the plasmid or represent a scar of lost resistances in this region, although no isolates with acquired AMR genes both on plasmids and the chromosome were identified, which would represent a snapshot of this process in progress.

 Author contributions

-Conceptualisation: EH, NAF; Data curation: EH, AZ, PMA; Formal analysis: AZ; Funding acquisition: NAF, EH; Investigation: AZ, AMW, EH; Methodology: AZ, EH, PMA; Project administration: EH, NAF; Resources: CA, NAF; Software: AZ, EH; Supervision: NAF, EH; Validation: AZ; Visualization: AZ; Writing-original draft: AZ; Writing-review and editing: AZ, NAF, EH.
+Conceptualization: EH, AMW, NAF; Data curation: EH, AZ, PMA; Formal analysis: AZ; Funding acquisition: NAF, EH; Investigation: AZ, AMW, EH; Methodology: AZ, EH, PMA; Project administration: EH, NAF; Resources: CA, NAF; Software: AZ, EH; Supervision: NAF, EH; Validation: AZ; Visualization: AZ; Writing-original draft: AZ; Writing-review and editing: AZ, NAF, EH.
 All authors read and approved the final manuscript.

 Conflict of interest